rbseaver/rbseaver.github.io/index.md

 I'm a software engineer who lives in Austin, TX.
 Rather than trying to come up with elegant prose, I thought I'd just list some of my interests and hobbies, as well as some fun facts.

-- I enjoy writing code (obviously)
+- I enjoy writing code (obviously).
 - Music sustains me.
 Here are a few bullets about my musical interests:
   - Old-time folk, blues, and country.
 Anything pre-1950 really gets my blood pumping.
   - Cajun music.
 This is a recent obsession.
 I love the accordion and the fiddle.
 I've also started learning Cajun French, which was unexpected.
 I was never a big fan of French in school, *mais, asteur moi j'aime apprendre le français Cadienne!*